KHAUSMC/Network-packet-capture/README.md

 ![Insert Picture Here](https://i.imgur.com/uLCu6xw.png)

+### Command Breakdown:
+- `-nn`: Disables IP address and port resolution to prevent unnecessary lookups.
+- `-r capture.pcap`: Reads from the saved packet capture file.
+- `-X`: Displays packet data in both hexadecimal and ASCII formats, which is useful for forensic and malware analysis.

 This helps in forensic and malware analysis by allowing security analysts to detect patterns or anomalies.

 ---